BrewBlox/brewblox-documentation/docs/dev/reference/blocks_api.md

 - `brewcast/spark/blocks/delete`

 All listeners expect a JSON-serialized body as payload.
-The argument requirements are the same as those of their REST counterparts, with one exception.
+The argument requirements are the same as those of their REST counterparts.

-In contrast with the REST API, the topics do not include service IDs.
-The JSON payload for all events must include the `serviceId` field.

-The `Block` interface already includes `serviceId`, so this changes nothing for the `create`, `write`, and `patch` endpoints.
-The `delete` endpoint now requires an object matching `{ serviceId: string; id: string; }`.